GeosGeek/signalscout/README.md

 ## Overview

 Outdoor enthusiasts often use handheld radios to communicate with friends, family, or even emergency services.
 Their tools of choice are often FRS, GMRS, or Ham radios.
-Although the latter two options require an FCC license to transmit, they enable operators to use repeaters, significantly increasing the transmission range of a low-power handheld radio.
+Although the latter two options require an FCC license to transmit, they enable operators to use repeaters which significantly increase the transmission range of handheld radios.

 Signal Scout offers a comprehensive overview of public radio signal across the United States by integrating multiple data sources into one simple map which enables radio operators to choose their loadout accordingly without having to check multiple websites.

-Signal Scout fetches open source Ham and GMRS repeater data and displays it on a Leaflet map.
+Signal Scout fetches open source data and displays it on a map.
 Each marker represents a repeater, with details shown in a popup when clicked.

 ## Repeater Frequencies / Bands
 Signal Scout currently only includes VHF, UHF, GMRS, and digital repeater information.
 Repeaters operating on any other band are not included (HF).
 Approximate frequencies for repeaters in Signal Scout are below.